dfelinto/blender-manual/manual/advanced/scripting/security.rst

 such as rigging and automation.
 However, it poses a security risk since Python does not restrict what a script can do.
 Therefore, you should only run scripts from sources you know and trust.
-Automatic execution is disabled by default, however, some blend-files need this to function properly.
+Automatic execution is disabled by default;
+however, some blend-files need this to function properly.

 When a blend-file tries to execute a script and is not allowed, a dialog will appear.